guha-mahesh/FlightScope/README.md

 - Relative Humidity
 - Pressure

-The models turned out to be quite weak due to the lack of *Absence* Data, so I do not highly recommend using this model in day to day application.
+The models turned out to be quite weak due to the lack of *Absence* Data, so I do not recommend using this model in day to day application.
 I plan on improving it in the future with aggregated *Absence Data*, to have a control for when the specific bird species *aren't* present.
 Until then, enjoy messing around with the model by:

 1. Open your terminal in a directory of your choice and type